tpwrules/nixos-apple-silicon/docs/uefi-standalone.md

 The subsequent steps in this section will help you install NixOS onto your new partitions.
 More information is available in the Installing section of the [NixOS manual](https://nixos.org/manual/nixos/stable/index.html#sec-installation-installing).
 Some changes to the configuration procedure as described in that manual are needed for NixOS on M1 to work properly.

+On MacBooks, the font will be extremely small and near unreadable.
+The `terminus_font` package is included, so switching to a larger font is possible by running:

+    setfont ter-i32b

 Mount the root partition, then the EFI system partition that was created by the Asahi Linux installer specifically for NixOS:
 ```
 nixos# mount /dev/disk/by-label/nixos /mnt